infonl/info-jira-version-report-changes-table/README.md

  - Options: enable JavaScript and JQuery 3
  - Copypaste this whole script in the JS-pane.
 Keep CSS pane empty
 6. Save
 7. Go to JIRA Version report and refresh.
-The table shold appear above the graph
+The table should appear above the graph